 Bangkok early morning

-We made 2 stops on the way and I was slumbering in the back seat when we approached Petchaburi.
-When I woke up we were in Petchaburi
+We made 2 stops on the way and I was slumbering in the back seat when we approached Phetchaburi.
+When I woke up we were in Phetchaburi

 - Where are you going?
 I asked